-1. The TSSU executive will distribute to the Membership one copy of a statement from each candidate.

-- 2. None of the TSSU office spaces, materials, computers or resources may be used for campaign purposes. - 3.
+- 1. The TSSU executive will distribute to the Membership one copy of a statement from each candidate.
+The statements shall not exceed 300 words. - 2.
+None of the TSSU office spaces, materials, computers or resources may be used for campaign purposes. - 3.
 Candidates may not engage in negative campaigning.
 The Trustee or Returning Officer, whoever is appropriate, is empowered to prohibit any material deemed inappropriate. - 4.
 Candidates shall not campaign or loiter near the physical polling stations during the polling period. - 5.
-The TSSU executive shall not publicly support or campaign on behalf of any candidate.
+The TSSU Executive shall not publicly support or campaign on behalf of any candidate.